Mr-S-Mirzoev/Vein-Detection-and-Removal/README.md

     .
     ├── articles
-    │   ├── An overview of semantic image segmentation_.pdf
-    │   ├── Article pool.md - Pool, from which we read articles.
-    │   ├── Metal Additive Manufacturing Parts Inspection Using Convolutional Neural Network.pdf │   ├── Scratch Detection in Cars Using a Convolutional Neural Network by Means of Transfer Learning.pdf │   ├── useful - folder with useful articles
+    │   ├── useful - folder with useful articles
     │   ├── Useful.md - useful articles retold briefly
     │   ├── useless - folder with useless articles